NEW Program FAQs - Kenneth Rainin Foundation

 Panelists will assess the degree to which a work is both new and experimental.

 We understand a new work to be one that is not fully developed or has not been presented in the Bay Area.
-We understand experimental work to be innovative or cutting edge.

-Artists’ experimentation can relate to the project’s subject matter, the ways in which artists are broadening their artistic discipline or in how a project is providing artists with a unique opportunity to advance their own practice.
+Experimentation can relate to the project’s subject matter, the ways in which artists are broadening their artistic discipline or in how a project is providing artists with a unique opportunity to advance their own practice.

-• Advance multidisciplinary collaborations through performance.
+• Advancing multidisciplinary collaborations through performance.

 What does the Foundation mean by “boundary-pushing”?